gaehlerm/SoftwareEngineering/README.md

 // add graphs on the file dependencies below

-The solution is to split up the file A into two subfiles A1 and A2.
-The goal is to find a way to do this, such that most of the other files use only one of the newly created files A1 and A2.
-A1 and A2 should have high cohesion within themselves but there should be low coupling between them.
-Idealy, the amount of code that you'll have to import is reduced roughly by half.
+The solution is to split up the file A into two subfiles, A1 and A2.
+The goal is to find a way to achieve this so that the majority of the other files utilize only one of the newly created files, A1 and A2.
+A1 and A2 should exhibit high cohesion within themselves, but there should be low coupling between them.
+Ideally, the amount of code that you'll have to import is reduced by roughly half.

-This process of breaking up files can be repeated until it is no longer possible to reduce the amount of code imported, or the number of imports would be growing unreasonably fast.
-At this point you finished the segregation of the file A.
+This process of breaking up files can be repeated until it is no longer possible to reduce the amount of imported code, or the number of imports would be growing unreasonably fast.
+At this point, you have finished segregating file A.

 ```C++
 // C++